shamblett/mod_dart/README.md

 If all is well you should see an Apache environment dump in HTML format, change the 'format' parameter to 'json' and you get the same but in JSON format.
 See the file [mod_dart.html](test/mod_dart.html) in the test directory for what you should see.

+You can also use curl commands for testing of course, an example curl command is shown in the [curl.md](test/curl.md) document in the test directory, this shows how to set cookie and post data.

 OK, so how does it all work?